ttutisani/CouchDBClient/README.md

 # CouchDBClient
-Couch DB .NET Client - easy to use, intuitive, self-describing library.
+CouchDB .NET Client - easy to use, intuitive, self-describing library.
 Caution: work in progress! don't use in production code.

 ## Examples